brandonmandzik/gourl/README.md

 # gourl
+__Author__ - _Brandon Mandzik, 2020_ <br>
-Gourl is a cli tool that prints the html-body into the standard-ouput.
+_Gourl_  is a cli tool that prints the html-body into the standard-ouput.
 With the flag -o you can specify a output file with path.
 ```go
 $ gourl -o htmlBody.htm https://golang.org
 ```